LEARN MORE ABOUT THE SCHOOL COUNSELING PROGRAM AT FLORIDA STATE

-The FSU School Counseling program prepares the next generation of counselors to serve the diverse needs of K-12 students.
-With a particular attention to the various racial, cultural, and economic backgrounds of students, our counselors make a difference.
+FSU's online program in School Counseling prepares the next generation of counselors to serve the diverse needs of K-12 students.
+With particular attention to the various racial, cultural, and economic backgrounds of students, our counselors make a difference.
 School counselors are very active in the lives of students, helping them create educational and career pathways for success.

 Students need access to professional school counselors.
 Students may face challenges not just at school, but also personal issues and struggles in their home life.
 Moreover, students may encounter barriers to learning and social/emotional development.
 However, graduates of our school counseling program can improve these outcomes and help close achievement and opportunity gaps.

 Graduates of Florida State’s School Counseling program will earn both a master’s and specialist degree upon completion of the program.
 Students in the program will enjoy close mentorship from faculty members and the resources of a major university.